readium/readium-css/docs/CSS11-user_prefs.md

 ## Alternative options

-- appending/removing overrides as `<style>`, dynamically
+- Appending/removing overrides as `<style>`, dynamically
-- using custom attributes (at least for themes + appending/removing styles dynamically)
+- Using custom attributes (at least for themes + appending/removing styles dynamically)

 ## User settings can be language-specific